-The most popular thing to do is to label a wild teen like XXXTENTACION as a waste of time to listen to, but what I see when I listen to him is an opportunity for listeners to enter the mind of a rebellious teen that doesn’t care for the boxes that society wants to put him in.
-With ’17’, the Florida Rapper knows that it is his time to show the world how artistic he can be, and much to my surprise, he provides us with a borderline masterpiece.
+The most popular thing to do is to label a wild teen like XXXTENTACION as a waste of time to listen to; however, what I hear when I listen to him is an opportunity for a regular Joe like myself to enter into the mind of a rebellious teen that doesn’t care for the boxes that society wants to put him in.
+With ’17,’ X knows that it is his time to show the world how artistic he can be, and much to my surprise, he ends up spitting out a borderline masterpiece.

-‘Revenge’ shows off TENTACIONS ability to make timeless alternative music (I Can’t believe I am actually saying this).
-While XXX is no Paul McCartney, he actually does a very good job in sounding similar to him.
+“Revenge” showcases XXXTENTACION’s ability to make alternative music (I Can’t believe I am actually saying this).
+While XXX is no Paul McCartney, he actually does a very good job of sounding similar to him on this particular track.

-The overall musicality of this song is amazing to me!
-I truly believe XXX did lots of studying to perfect this nostalgic sound, cause it sounds way too authentic to be ignored.
+The overall musicality of “Revenge” is amazing, to me!
+I truly believe XXX did lots of studying to perfect the nostalgic sound you hear on the song, cause it sounds way too authentic to be taken as a joke.

 4. EVERYBODY DIES IN THEIR NIGHTMARES

-I love the fast flow that XXX raps with on this song, as he mimics vintage Luda to me.
-For some odd reason, this fast flow works on emotional songs like these.
+I love the fast flow that XXX raps with on this song, as to me, he mimics vintage Luda on it.
+For some odd reason, this fast flow works on emotional songs like “Everybody Dies In Their Nightmares.”

 3. ‘CARRY ON’

-‘Carry On’ is yet another somber sounding track production-wise, but this time around XXX approaches it in a aggressive rap way.
+‘Carry On’ is yet another somber-sounding track production-wise, but this time around, XXX approaches s**t in more of an aggressive rap way.

-Typically harmonizing is the best way to show emotion on a song, but other times rapping like this can be a great way too.
-On his verses, XXX approaches his fears head on, sounding like a guy that is ready to conquer them.
+Harmonizing is usually the best way to show emotion on a song, but in other times, rapping the way XXX is rapping on this song can be a great way to show it, too.
+On his verses in “Carry On,” XXX approaches his fears head on, sounding like a guy that is ready to conquer them all.